boydaihungst/mount.yazi/README.md

 desc = "Mount manager"
 ```

-If you need to set custom path for `mmt` add this and replace `/path/to/mmt` with your path:
+If you need to set custom path for `mmtui` add this and replace `/path/to/mmtui` with your path:

 ```
 [[manager.prepend_keymap]]
 on   = "M"
-run  = "plugin mount --args=/path/to/mmt"
+run  = "plugin mount --args=/path/to/mmtui"
 desc = "Mount manager"
 ```